domazet93/RESTful-API/README.md

 ###Getting Started

-Representational state transfer or RESTful web services is an arhitectural style for desigining network app, it's way of using HTTP protocol.
+Representational state transfer or RESTful web services is an arhitectural style for designing network app, it's way of using HTTP protocol.
 In this project I use MEBN stack.
 Instead AngularJS I use BackboneJS on client-side.
 The application manage with CRUD (Create, Read, Update, Delete) operations.

 ###Prerequisites